Skip to content

 </button>

-In the example above we can imagine that it was the same button component, simply rendered twice.
+In the example above, we can imagine that it is the same button component, simply rendered twice.

 But, they are two distinct elements on the page that trigger and subscribe to the same action loadData.

-Thus, when you click either one of them, 2 (!) network requests will be sent to the server.
+Thus, when you click either of them, two network requests will be sent to the server.